GCuser99/tbXLLerator/README.md

 Public Function TBXLL_Example(ByRef pN As XLOPER12) As LongPtr
     Dim xTemp As XLOPER12
     Dim n As Double
-    If Bind(pN, btNumber, n, xTemp) Then
+    If BindU(pN, btNumber, n, xTemp) Then
         xTemp = GetXLNum12(n * 2)
     End If
     Return AllocResultToCaller(xTemp) '<-- required